Applying for Medicare Only

 Before you decide, you need to be sure that you understand how waiting until later will affect:

-- the lifetime benefits we can pay on your record; and
+- the lifetime benefits we can pay on your account and

 - your health insurance coverage.